mdn/browser-compat-data/compat-data-schema.md

 localization section below for an explanation about how this string will be localized.

-### Advanced compat information: array of `"support"`
-Not all compatibility information can be described by one single value.
-Quite often compatibility first appeared prefixed, before being unprefixed, and finally having the prefix dropped.
-Even more complex cases, like initial support, drop support, then reenabling support can happen.

-To handle these case, an alternative to simple compat information has been
-introduced: an `array` of these simple compat information can be given.

-* Prefix support dropped a few versions after the full support was made
-available:

-      [
-        {
-          "prefix": "-moz-",
-          "version": "3.5",
-          "end_version": "23"
-        },
-        {
-          "version": "12"
-        }
-      ]

 ### Status information
 The status indicates the stability of the feature.
 It is an object named `"status"` and has four mandatory properties:
-* `"experimental"`, a `boolean` value that indicates this functionality is intended to be an additon to the Web platform.
+* `"experimental"`, a `boolean` value that indicates this functionality is intended to be an addition to the Web platform.
 Some features are added to conduct tests.
-* `"standardized"`, a `boolean` value indicating if the feature is in a standard track.
-* `"stable"`, a `boolean` value that indicates is the functionality is mature enough, and if no significant incompatible changes is expected in the future.
+Set to `false`, it means the functionality is mature, and no significant incompatible changes is expected in the future.
+* `"standard_track"`, a `boolean` value indicating if the feature is in a standard track.
 * `"obsolete`", a `"boolean"` value that indicates if the functionality is only kept for compatibility purpose and shouldn't be used anymore.
+It may be removed from the Web platform in the future.

 ## Localization
 There is no localization happening inside the .json files themselves; l10n is